MatrixDev/flavorAlias/README.md

 This library uses later solution to generate Kotlin aliases when needed.

+> [flavorSuperClass](https://github.com/MatrixDev/flavorSuperClass) library can be used for pure Java projects but it has some limitations.

 # Example

 Lets assume that we have 3 flavors and `MyObject` class which we need to have different implementation only for flavor3.